Both the manufacturing process for AstraZeneca and the presence of excipients may affect individuals perceptions of its suitability.

 The manufacturer states that the vaccine is produced in a human cell line.
 These cells are lysed to release the vaccine and the cell debris is filtered during vaccine production.
 The manufacturer states that the final vaccine product does not contain human-derived cells.

-For further information about the COVID-19 vaccines please refer to Public Health England’s Immunisation Against Infectious Disease (the Green book).
+For further information about the COVID-19 vaccines please refer to UK Health Security Agency (UKHSA – formerly known as PHE) Immunisation Against Infectious Disease (the Green Book).

-Chapter 1 of Public Health England’s Immunisation Against Infectious Disease (the Green book) also contains a section on ‘How are vaccines made’ (page 4).
+Chapter 1 of UK Health Security Agency (UKHSA) Immunisation Against Infectious Disease (the Green Book) also contains a section on ‘How are vaccines made’ (page 4).

 The manufacturer states that the vaccine does not contain eggs.
 However, AstraZeneca does not manufacture the raw materials used in its products, and the suppliers may periodically change.
 Lack of contact with other ingredients during the manufacturing process cannot be guaranteed.